pankaj485/cypress-learning/README.md

 test case files for cypress test automation learning.

 directory `integration > 63 API-XHR` includes different enviornment to run which are used as host servers for the test cases.
-Clone the repo and install dependencies to execute them.
+Clone the repo and install dependencies and start as local developement server before running test cases under this directory.

 [project related to API testing](https://github.com/qauni/json-server.git)